Sketchley's Translations Main Index

 Lord of the Rings Reviews

-The Hobbit: Unexpected Journey The Hobbit: Desolation Of Smaug The Hobbit: Battle Of Five Armies The Lord of the Rings: The Fellowship of the Ring The Lord of the Rings: The Two Towers The Lord of the Rings: The Return of the King
+The Hobbit: An Unexpected Journey The Hobbit: The Desolation of Smaug The Hobbit: The Battle of the Five Armies The Lord of the Rings: The Fellowship of the Ring The Lord of the Rings: The Two Towers The Lord of the Rings: The Return of the King

 2.5 stars